vildenst/In_Silico_Heart_Models/README.md

 This manual is based on Mac OS with homebrew.
 However, all installation requirements are described in detail such that it can be done from other systems as well.

-l.
-Clone into this repository through the terminal from a suitable location on you Mac/computer:
+1. Clone into this repository through the terminal from a suitable location on you Mac/computer:
 ```$ git clone https://github.com/vildenst/In_Silico_Heart_Models.git```.
-l.
-Change into the repository by the following command: ```$ cd In_Silico_Heart_Models```.
+2. Change into the repository by the following command: ```$ cd In_Silico_Heart_Models```.

 ## Step 1: Software requirements ##